cellml/libcellml/docs/reference/sectionB_elements.rst

 Specific information items
 --------------------------

+.. container:: issue-import-component-name

    1. Every :code:`import component` element MUST contain an unprefixed :code:`name` attribute.
 The value of the :code:`name` attribute MUST be a :ref:`valid CellML identifier<specA_cellml_identifier>`.

-   The value of the
-   :code:`name` attribute MUST NOT be identical to the :code:`name` attribute of any other :code:`component` or :code:`import component` element in the CellML infoset.
+      The value of the :code:`name` attribute MUST NOT be identical to the :code:`name` attribute of any other :code:`component` or :code:`import component` element in the CellML infoset.

+.. container:: issue-import-component-ref

    2. Every :code:`import component` element MUST contain an unprefixed :code:`component_ref` attribute.
 The value of the :code:`component_ref` attribute MUST be a :ref:`valid CellML identifier<specA_cellml_identifier>`.

       The value of the
       :code:`component_ref` attribute MUST match the value of the :code:`name` attribute on a :code:`component` or :code:`import component` element in the imported CellML infoset.
-See also the :ref:`Component reference<specC_component_reference>` section.
+See also the
+      :ref:`Component reference<specC_component_reference>`
+      section.

 .. marker5